Telematics fleet management: A guide for small businesses in 2020

 - The features and tools you’re looking for

-There are a wide variety of telematics service providers and it’s important to choose the best one for your business, your fleet, and your requirements.
+There are a wide variety of telematics service providers out there, and it’s important to choose the best one for your fleet's requirements.
 As well as offering different services, each service provider will also offer a different pricing structure.

 The price of telematics systems and services are usually provided via a quote upon inquiry, so it isn’t easy to provide accurate fixed costs.
 However, it is possible to pull together some general costs and guidelines.

-Some telematics services will also include an initial installation charge, which can typically be paid up front or incorporated into the monthly payments.
+Some telematics services will also include an initial installation charge, which can typically either be paid up front or incorporated into your monthly payments.

 When considering the cost of telematics for your fleet, it’s important to take into account the potential savings that telematics services can offer your business.